Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 #### Section 2b: Patient Zero
 So far, it's been understood ABZ-PC-01 is the first device in the Airbuzzed network that came in contact with the malicious folder, Quiz.rar.
 From this point on, it would make sense that the threat actor would want to persist in the system, and possibly iterate through to see how Airbuzzed is configured.
 And likely so, the lab guides us to find a persistence TTP that was likely used: Scheduled task to execute at system start-up.

 This event would've had to happen after the Quiz.rar file was downloaded from Linkedin at June 19th 2024, 09:55:48am.
-Assuming that the threat actor would prefer to get a foothold into the system in the first 24 hours, the logs were cut off at June 20th 2024 at midnight.
+Assuming that the threat actor would prefer to get a foothold into the system in the first 24 hours, the ELK logs to explore first were cut off on June 20th 2024 at midnight.

 Verifying that ABZ-PC-01 is a Windows machine, there's a high likelihood that a registry key's value would get set to that particular persistence task made by the threat actor.
 The potential two keys that might be feasible to explore are:

     `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\TaskCache`
     `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Schedule\Tasks`